sefx5ever/SCoinAPI/README.md

     To import the package based on the roles:
     * #### The Central Bank
     ```python
-    from scoinAPI import CentralBank
+    from SCoinAPI import CentralBank
     cb = Central_Bank()
     ```
     * #### The Bank
     ```python
-    from scoinAPI import Bank
+    from SCoinAPI import Bank
     bk = Bank()
     ```
     * #### The Retailer
     ```python
-    from scoinAPI import Retailer
+    from SCoinAPI import Retailer
     rt = Retailer()
     ```
 * ### What are the layer in SCoin system ?